 Authors whose articles include reproductions of works in which the rights are owned by third parties must obtain written permission from the rights holder(s) for the use of such material, and provide Archivaria with copies of all such permissions.
 Archivaria does not provide funding to authors for fees associated with reproduction costs or copyright clearance.

 Authors of manuscripts accepted for publication retain copyright in their work.
-They are required to sign a licensing agreement that permits Archivaria to publish and disseminate the work in print and electronically.
+They are required to sign the Agreement on Authors' Rights and Responsibilities that permits Archivaria to publish and disseminate the work in print and electronically.
 In the same agreement, authors are required to confirm that “the material submitted for publication in Archivaria, both in its paper and electronic versions, including reproductions of other works (e.g., photographs, maps etc.) does not infringe upon any existing copyright.”

 last reviewed: 2015-Jun-29